przemastro/tsql-framework-template/README.md

-# tsqlFramework
+# TsqlFramework
 SqlServer 2012 Express

-This is a demo version of framework used for tsql stored procedures testing.
-It is a set of test stored procedures and is prepared for https://github.com/przemastro/astroApp.git DB but obviously can be addapted to any DB schema which uses stored procedures.
+This is a demo version of a framework I used for tsql stored procedures testing in one of the Barclays Data Warehouse project.
+It is a set of test stored procedures.

 DB 'Astro' consists of: